 3. NATIONALITY OF PRODUCERS

-Producers who represent projects entered into the 2013 Asian Animation Summit must reside in one of the Presenting Partner countries, which are currently Australia, Malaysia and Korea.
+Producers who represent projects entered into the 2014 Asian Animation Summit must reside in one of the Presenting Partner countries, which are currently Australia, Malaysia, Korea and Thailand.

 Note: Australian producers must be domiciled in Australia, and have actually been in Australia, continuously or intermittently, for more than one half of the year immediately preceding the application.
 Australians living overseas are not eligible.